Save 10% off your first order when you sign up to our mailing list

 Amongst the 22 different regions, the most famous are Tokaj - famous for the sweet wines Tokaji - and Eger, which is famous for the 'Bull's Blood' wines Egri Bikaver.
 The name 'bull's blood' dates back to the Siege of Eger in 1552.
 Legend has it that over 100,000 Ottoman Turks met a 1000 strong Hungarian army, and astonished by the strength of the Hungarian forces, the Ottoman army said they must have been drinking the blood of bulls.
 What's the wine like?
 When done properly, it's a big, rich, spicy red.
 Sadly there was at one point a bit of a mass marketing push with lots of low quality wine in the mix.
 But get your hands on a good bottle and it's top class.

-We've recently started working with Audrey, who along with her father, specialises in importing Hungarian wines and spirits to the UK.
+We've recently started working with Novel wines, who specialises in importing Hungarian wines to the UK.

-Born in Hungary, they have vast knowledge of the country and a true appreciation and desire to showcase the real quality on offer.
-We're thrilled to have kicked off our Hungarian collection with 12 wines from their fantastic range - including some international varieties such as Chardonnayand Cabernet Franc, alongside native varieties such as Keknyelu and Kekfrankos
+They have vast knowledge of the country and a true appreciation and desire to showcase the real quality on offer.
+We're thrilled to have kicked off our Hungarian collection with 4 wines from their fantastic range - including some native varieties such as Furmint and Kekfrankos.

 Here we've picked out our favourite red and white from the collection to get you started - but do make sure you pop across to our Hungarian page to discover the full range.

-We've put together a Hungarian mixed case if you were interested in exploring more of the region with a 10% discount.
-If you wanted to check out all of the individual wines take a look at our Hungarian collection.
+If you wanted to check out all of the individual wines take a look at our Hungarian wine collection.

 Leave a comment (all fields required)